specialprocedures/igdr.ch/content/posts/semnet-examples.md

 ```

 It's a lossy approach, dropping over half our data, but this is just a demo so let's proceed.

+If you'd like to find out more about dealing with disconnected components, check out the [parameters section](https://semnetdocs.readthedocs.io/en/latest/parameters.html) on the docs.

 # Graph algorithms